Choose the Best Spam Filter for Exchange

 • Can the service provider supply independent testimonials?

-Depending on the size of your organization and the nature of its business you may have more considerations.
+You may have further considerations depending on your organization’s size and the nature of its business.
 For example, organizations with a limited IT budget may demand flexible payment options.
-Larger organizations may want APIs to integrate the email filter with other management tools, while Managed Service Providers may require deployment in a private cloud and a white label option.
+Larger organizations may want APIs to integrate the email filter with other management tools.
+At the same time, Managed Service Providers (MSPs) may require deployment in a private cloud and a white-label option.

 SpamTitan´s Exchange Server Email Filters

-Both Exchange Server email filters block 99.97% of spam and have a low false positive rating of 0.03% according to the leading independent testing and certification body VB Bulletin.
-Both SpamTitan Gateway and SpamTitan Cloud use dual anti-virus software from Bitdefender and Clam AV to increase protection against email borne malware, and both are universally compatible.
+SpamTitan Gateway and SpamTitan Cloud use dual anti-virus software from Bitdefender and Clam AV to increase protection against email-borne malware.
+Both are universally compatible.

-Small organizations, larger organizations, and Managed Service Providers will appreciate SpamTitan´s scalability, while detail of our flexible payment options, our comprehensive range of APIs and our white label options are available on request from our industry-leading customer support team.
-Independent testimonials from our existing database of customers are also available on request.
+Small organizations, larger organizations, and Managed Service Providers will appreciate SpamTitan’s scalability.
+At the same time, details of our flexible payment options, our comprehensive range of APIs, and our white-label options are available on request from our industry-leading customer support team.
+Independent testimonials from our existing customer database are also available upon request.

 How Does SpamTitan’s Spam Filtering Work?

-Microsoft Exchange security can be significantly improved with the addition of a third-party spam filter such as SpamTitan.
-In contrast to Microsoft Exchange and Office 365, SpamTitan uses predictive methods to block new variants of malware, zero-day attacks, and spear phishing attempts that would otherwise be delivered to end users’ inboxes.
+Microsoft Exchange security can be significantly improved by adding a third-party spam filter such as SpamTitan.
+SpamTitan’s advanced features work seamlessly with EOP to augment the static security of this in-built Microsoft option.
+In contrast to Microsoft Exchange and Office 365, SpamTitan uses AI-enabled predictive methods to block new variants of malware, zero-day attacks, spear phishing, and complex multi-part attacks that would otherwise be delivered to end users’ inboxes.

 How SpamTitan Spam Filtering Works